adamenagy/ssa-manager/README.md

 # Keys

-When you create a key a **secret key** will also be provided that you cannot request later on, but it's needed in order to generate an **access token**.
+When you create a key a **secret key** will also be provided that you **cannot request later on**, but it's needed in order to generate an **access token**.
 Therefore the app will enable you to save the content of that on your computer named `<key id>.pem`.
-Later on when you want to use it to generate an **access token** you can use the **Load From File** button which will also store the value for the duration of the session.
+When you want to use it to generate an **access token** you can use the **Load From File** button which will also store the value for the duration of the session.

 # Access Tokens